unahouExosite/docs/murano/guides/oauth.md

 Create an App on Google: [https://console.developers.google.com/](https://console.developers.google.com/)

 Go to Credentials and create a new credential.
+It should be an OAuth client ID with type "Web Application".

 ![image alt text](../assets/oauth_0.png)